zhifzhang/WRF-Users_Guide/zh-CN/users_guide_chap5.md

-pos_def|.true.|remove negative values of scalar arrays by setting minimum value to zero swap_pole_with_next_j|.true.|replaces the entire j=1 (jds-1) with the values from j=2 (jds-2) actual_distance_average|.true.|average the field at each i location in the j-loop with a number of grid points based on a map-factor ratio gwd_opt (max_dom)|1|gravity wave drag option; can be used for all grid sizes with appropriate input fields from geogrid do_avgflx_em (max_dom)|1|outputs time-averaged mass-coupled advective velocities do_avgflx_cugd (max_dom)|1|outputs time-averaged convective mass-fluxes from the Grell-Devenyi ensemble scheme; only takes effect if do_avgflx_em =1, and cu_physics=93 sfs_opt (max_dom)|-|nonlinear backscatter and anisotrophy (NBA)
+pos_def|.true.|remove negative values of scalar arrays by setting minimum value to zero swap_pole_with_next_j|.true.|replaces the entire j=1 (jds-1) with the values from j=2 (jds-2) actual_distance_average|.true.|average the field at each i location in the j-loop with a number of grid points based on a map-factor ratio gwd_opt (max_dom)|1|gravity wave drag option; can be used for all grid sizes with appropriate input fields from geogrid.
+0: option off; 1: gravity wave drag and blocking; 3: gravity wave drag, blocking, small-scale gravity drag and turbulent orographic form drag do_avgflx_em (max_dom)|1|outputs time-averaged mass-coupled advective velocities do_avgflx_cugd (max_dom)|1|outputs time-averaged convective mass-fluxes from the Grell-Devenyi ensemble scheme; only takes effect if do_avgflx_em =1, and cu_physics=93 sfs_opt (max_dom)|-|nonlinear backscatter and anisotrophy (NBA)